ZentaChain/Zentachain/README.md

 ##### Zentagate a gateway to IPFS (Zentavault)

 *„IPFS-DNS and HTTP-Gateway will be 2 tasks for ZentaGate“* *At Zentachain we take security and anonymity very serious.
-We designed Zentachain in such* *a way that it is running on it’s own private Mesh network.
+We designed Zentachain in such a way* that it is running on its own private Mesh network.
 Zentagate connects the ecosystem* *to unsafe networks such as the Internet.
-Zentagate provides an additional encryption and antihack layer, to ensure userdata and* *transactions are guaranteed - safe.
-Next to gatekeeping*
-*and safe-unsafe network relaying we plan on implementing a decentralized name service as* *well.
+Zentagate provides additional encryption and anti-hack layer,* to ensure user data and transactions are guaranteed safe.
+Next to gatekeeping* *and safe-unsafe network relaying we plan on implementing a decentralized name service as* *well.
 Zentagate will run this service - enabling routing and rerouting data and transactions in* *and out the Zentachain*